-If you are expecting a baby, your best bet for getting organised is by knowing when he/she will arrive.
+If you are expecting a baby, your best bet for getting organised is knowing when he/she will arrive.
 How can you plan for something if you don’t know when it is coming?
-It really is as simple as that!
-By knowing your due date, you can find out everything you need to know before the new arrival comes as well as prepare everything you’ll need in advance.
+It is as simple as that!
+By knowing your due date, you can find out everything you need to know before the new arrival comes, as well as prepare everything you’ll need in advance.

-If you don’t know the date you’ll become a parent, you may not get around to checking everything off your pre-baby to-do list.
+If you don’t know the date you’ll become a parent; you may not get around to checking everything off your pre-baby to-do list.
 By calculating your due date, you can get a better idea of when to make certain changes, how long you have to do the things you need to and how much time you have before the arrival of your newborn.

 Around this time is a good moment to discuss maternity leave with your workplace and inform yourself about your rights when you become a parent.

-Once you know you’re around halfway into your pregnancy, you’ll have another ultrasound where you should be able to find out the sex of your baby should you wish to know beforehand.
+Once you know you’re halfway into your pregnancy, you’ll have another ultrasound where you should be able to find out the sex of your baby should you wish to know beforehand.
 This check-up will tell the doctor how well your baby is developing.

-in the last months leading up to the birth, there will be more tests planned by your doctor but you still need to plan and organise certain things depending on when your due date calculations tell you to be ready.
+In the last months leading up to the birth, there will be more tests planned by your doctor, but you still need to plan and organise certain things depending on when your due date calculations tell you to be ready.

 Using a due date calculator can save you the hassle of feeling unprepared and allows you to know exactly when to organise certain things during your pregnancy.
-Now just sit back and wait for the time to come to meet your little bundle of joy for the first time!
+Now sit back and wait for the time to come to meet your little bundle of joy for the first time!